amasoft-dr/cabinets.js/README.md

--**subscribe**: It's a function that will register a callback  so **cabinets.js** could notify when the state has changed, passing the current state to the callback it takes another argument, an array of dependencies, very useful when  partial object state change subscription is required. e.g if you have an state called app and **app** has a property called **userInfo**, so you can subscribe your callback to execute it only if **userInfo** has changed, so you could update your NavBar info only if this prop changed.
+-**subscribe**: It's a function that will register a callback  so **cabinets.js** could notify when the state has changed, cabinetss.js will pass the current state to the callback.(It is very convinience to use subscribe function with for example rect *useState => setState* so, when state change component will re-render.
+This technique is use in cabinets-react.js).
+Subscribe takes another argument;
+   an array of dependencies, very useful when  partial object state change subscription is required. e.g if you have a state called app and **app** has a property called **userInfo**, so you can subscribe your callback to execute it only if **userInfo** has changed, so you could update your NavBar info only if this prop changed.